zvjaceslavs/intshare/Network_Devices/SNR/template_snr_distribution_switches_snmpv2/5.0/README.md

 |Interface {#IFNAME}({#IFALIAS}): Link down (LLD)|<p>-</p>|<p>**Expression**: 1=1 and ({SNR Interfaces Statistic:net.if.status[ifOperStatus.{#SNMPINDEX}].last()}=2 and {SNR Interfaces Statistic:net.if.status[ifOperStatus.{#SNMPINDEX}].diff()}=1)</p><p>**Recovery expression**: {SNR Interfaces Statistic:net.if.status[ifOperStatus.{#SNMPINDEX}].last()}<>2</p>|average|
 # SNR Memory Information

+## Description

+## Overview Official Zabbix templates for SNR switches.
+Recommended for distribution switches.
+If you have any questions, please contact support@nag.ru. ## Author SNR-TEAM ## Overview Official Zabbix templates for SNR switches.
+Recommended for distribution switches.
+If you have any questions, please contact support@nag.ru. ## Author SNR-TEAM ## Overview Official Zabbix templates for SNR switches.
+Recommended for distribution switches.
+If you have any questions, please contact support@nag.ru. ## Author SNR-TEAM ## Overview Official Zabbix templates for SNR switches.
+Recommended for distribution switches.
+If you have any questions, please contact support@nag.ru. ## Author SNR-TEAM ## Overview Official Zabbix templates for SNR switches.
+Recommended for distribution switches.
+If you have any questions, please contact support@nag.ru. ## Author SNR-TEAM ## Overview Official Zabbix templates for SNR switches.
+Recommended for distribution switches.
+If you have any questions, please contact support@nag.ru. ## Author SNR-TEAM

 ## Overview

  Official Zabbix templates for SNR switches.